NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Open Source Science.md

 ### Data Preservation

 Consider:
-- Type of data created
+- What type of data am I creating?
-- Level of sensitivity
+- What is the level of sensitivity of the data I am creating?
-- Will future work or publications use it as a base is the data unique?
+- Will future work or publications use this data as a base?
+- Is the data unique?
-- Is it easy to replicate the data? are the costs of replication disproportionately high?
+- Is it easy to replicate the data?
+- Are the costs of replication disproportionately high?
 - Is there a formal obligation to preserve data for the longer term?
 - Who is responsible for the management of data preservation?